BryceVerberne/CSC240/Prolog Projects/Marvel Heroes/README.md

 # Marvel Heroes

-In this program, I am creating a Marvel-themed expert system that identifies major characters from the Marvel Cinematic Universe based on user input.
+This Marvel-themed expert system identifies major characters from the Marvel Cinematic Universe based on user input.

 ## Description